-As the story goes, the Delmonico steak began its journey at the popular eatery of the same name.
+As the story goes, the Delmonico steak began its journey at the popular restaurant of the same name.
 Delmonico restaurant in New York City was one of the first establishments to give diners a choice of items from a menu (until Delmonico’s opened in 1837, restaurants decided what guests would eat).
 Restaurants did not have “menus,” only a single meal for the day.

 What Exactly is a Delmonico Steak?

 Any thick-cut steak of decent quality may serve as a “Delmonico Steak.” typical Delmonico steaks are generous meat slabs ranging from one to two inches thick.
 Chuck eye steaks, boneless rib eye, and other high-quality cuts will do because it is not where the meat comes from but the size and quality that matters.

-Other Names for Delmonico Steak
+Other Names for Delmonico Steak Cuts

-- Boneless chuck-eye steak (last cut)
+- Boneless chuck-eye steak

-- Bone-in rib eye (first cut)
+- Bone-in rib eye steak

-- Boneless rib-eye steak (any cut)
+- Boneless ribeye steak

-- Boneless top loin (first cut)
+- Boneless top loin steak

-- Bone-in top loin
+- Bone-in top loin steak